Highland Life logo

 There are a number of ways people can find out about job opportunities within the area.
 Many people find work through private employment agencies, or advertisements in the local press.
 Jobcentre Plus is a government agency which provides a free service to help you find a job.
 You can call in to your local office, search for jobs online, or use the Jobseeker Direct telephone line 0845 60 60 234.

-Careers Scotlandcan provide information and advice about the skills and qualification requirements for jobs, availability of learning opportunities, funding for training, etc. It is a government-funded service available free-of-charge to anyone wishing help to plan their future employment, training or learning.
+Skills Development Scotlandcan give you information and advice about the skills and qualification requirements for jobs, where and how you can learn and pay for training, etc. It is a free service to anyone wishing help to plan their future employment, training or learning.

 Work permits and registration